LorenzoCW/YouTube-History-Parser/README.md

    - After processing the records, the script will display a menu with various analysis options.
    - Type the number corresponding to the desired analysis and follow the presented instructions.

-## Functions
+## Available features

 #### First videos
-1 - First videos eatched
+1 - First videos watched
 > List the first N videos (excluding ads) sorted by view date.

 2 - First videos watched per year